Eurynolambrus

 Eurynolambrus australis, commonly known as the triangle crab, and by its Māori name riangi, is a small species of crab that is widespread throughout New Zealand.
+It is the only species in the genus Eurynolambrus.

 Habitat

-E. australis is commonly found among stones and under rocks in the lower and sub tidal region of the intertidal zone where it can reach depths of up to 80 m.
+Eurynolambrus australis is commonly found among stones and under rocks in the lower and sub tidal region of the intertidal zone where it can reach depths of up to 80 m.
 It is often found in rock pools with coralline turf.

 Description

 Adults are between 50 – 65 mm in size with a broad triangle-shaped carapace that extends over the leg base.
 This can be white, pink or bright red in colour with white, grey-brown, and yellow markings.
 Legs are short and flat with irregular crests.
 Their colour can be mottled with orange, dark red and white.
 They fold neatly underneath the carapace.
 Chelipeds have a rough and pitted surface and curve inwards.
 They are purple in colour with a white inner surface.
 The antennules are usually a pale yellow colour.
 The eyestalks are red.